MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-mysql-to-passwordless-connection.md

 > [!IMPORTANT]
 > Service Connector's commands require [Azure CLI](/cli/azure/install-azure-cli) 2.41.0 or above.

-#### Create the managed identity using the Azure portal
+#### Assign the managed identity using the Azure portal

-The following steps show you how to create a system-assigned managed identity for various web hosting services.
+The following steps show you how to assign a system-assigned managed identity for various web hosting services.
 The managed identity can securely connect to other Azure Services using the app configurations you set up previously.

 ### [Service Connector](#tab/service-connector)

-When using Service Connector, it can help to create the system-assigned managed identity for your Azure hosting environment.
-However, Azure portal doesn’t support configuring Azure Database this way, so you'll need to use Azure CLI to create the identity.
+When using Service Connector, it can help to assign the system-assigned managed identity for your Azure hosting environment.
+However, Azure portal doesn’t support configuring Azure Database this way, so you'll need to use Azure CLI to assign the identity.

 ### [Azure App Service](#tab/app-service)